IAHispano/Applio-Installer/README.md

 - User-Friendly Interface: A user-friendly interface makes it easy for both beginners and experienced users to install Applio.

-- Customizable Installation Path: You can choose the installation path for Applio, allowing you to install it in the directory of your choice.
+- Customizable Installation: You can choose the installation path for Applio, allowing you to install it in the directory of your choice.

 - Launch Applio: Once the installation is complete, you can launch Applio directly from the installer, getting you to your creative projects faster.